TiredWoofles/data-science-S2025/challenges/c11-psaap-assignment.md

 - Which model tends to be more accurate?
 How can you tell from this predicted-vs-actual plot?
-  - The predicted tends to be more accurate because, taking a look at the dots with their confidence intervals, there are more that miss the trend line on the actual plot.
+  - The left panel model seems to be more accurate as the values are less scattered.
 - Which model tends to be *more confident* in its predictions?
 Put differently, which model has *narrower prediction intervals*?
-  - It seems that the actual one has more confidence in it’s predictions as the predicted T-norm has less potential values it could be or more narrow prediction intervals.
+  - the q4 only model is more confident as the vertical bars in the right panel are consistnelty more narrow than those on the left.
+    This means that the x only has less uncertainty in its predictions on new data.
 - How many predictors does the `fit_simple` model need in order to make a prediction?
 What about your model `fit_q4`?
-  - fit_simple needs just x intercepts while fit_q4 needs 6 ( L, W, U_0.
-    N_p, k_f, T_f)
+  - it would need 7 predictor of x L W U_0 c_fp d_p and I_0

 Based on these results, you might be tempted to always throw every reasonable variable into the model.
 For some cases, that might be the